Please see our Health and Safety Policies as they may affect planning for your visit to LOH

 ARRIVING AT LOH

 The lobby is open starting one hour before show time.
 Check the delivery method on your ticket order: for Email, you can print at home or show the tickets on your phone.
-For Will Call, pick these up at the booth in the lobby.
-The Will Call booth is located in the middle of the lobby, on Level 3 via the City Hall elevator, or street level from the North Park main entrance.
-If you need to purchase tickets, the Box Office is located in the south-west corner of the lobby, to the left of the main entrance.
+For Will Call, pick these up at the table in the lobby, on Level 3 via the City Hall elevator, or street level from the North Park main entrance.
+If you need to purchase tickets, the Box Office Station is located in the south-west corner of the lobby, to the left of the main entrance.

 Restrooms are available, many artists provide merchandise for sale, and often we invite local nonprofits to provide light refreshments and to meet our audience.
 If you are planning on dining out before the show, there are several nearby restaurants within walking distance.